The Pretenders: 2000s

-Pretenders joined with Emmylou Harris on Return of the Grievous Angel: A Tribute to Gram Parsons, performing the song "She".
+The Pretenders joined with Emmylou Harris on Return of the Grievous Angel: A Tribute to Gram Parsons, performing the song "She".
 A Greatest Hits compilation followed in 2000.
 During 2002 Loose Screw was released by Artemis Records, the first Pretenders record to be released by a company other than WEA.
 Rolling Stone noted its "refinement, stylish melodies and vocal fireworks," while Blender called it "slick, snarky pop with flashes of brilliance".

-In March 2005, Pretenders were inducted into the Rock and Roll Hall of Fame.
+In March 2005, the Pretenders were inducted into the Rock and Roll Hall of Fame.
 At the induction ceremony, the band performed "Precious" and "Message of Love".
 During her acceptance speech, Hynde named and thanked all the replacement members of the group, then said:

 "I know that the Pretenders have looked like a tribute band for the last 20 years. ...
 And we're paying tribute to James Honeyman-Scott and Pete Farndon, without whom we wouldn't be here.
 And on the other hand, without us, they might have been here, but that's the way it works in rock 'n' roll."

-Pretenders' album Break Up the Concrete was released through Shangri-La Music on 7 October 2008.
+The Pretenders' album Break Up the Concrete was released through Shangri-La Music on 7 October 2008.
 It was the band's first Top 40 album in the US in twenty-two years, and its last to date.
 Tracks include "Boots of Chinese Plastic", "Don't Cut Your Hair", "Love's a Mystery", "The Last Ride" and "Almost Perfect".

 2010s

-In September 2012, Pretenders re-grouped (Hynde, Chambers, Heywood, Walbourne, Wilkinson) as part of the entertainment line-up for the 2012 Singapore Grand Prix.
+In September 2012, the Pretenders re-grouped (Hynde, Chambers, Heywood, Walbourne, Wilkinson) as part of the entertainment line-up for the 2012 Singapore Grand Prix.
 They were joined by keyboardist/acoustic guitarist Carwyn Ellis in autumn 2012.

-On 6 September 2016, Stevie Nicks announced that Pretenders would tour with her on a 27-city tour for the last three months of 2016.
+On 6 September 2016, Stevie Nicks announced that the Pretenders would tour with her on a 27-city tour for the last three months of 2016.
 The live band consisted of Hynde, Chambers, Heywood, Walbourne, Wilkinson, as before.
 Pretenders released their 10th studio album, Alone, on 21 October 2016.
 However, as on Packed!, Hynde was the only Pretender on the album, which was otherwise played entirely by session musicians.
-In May 2017, Ellis resumed touring with Pretenders who toured Australia and New Zealand with Nicks.
-In October 2017, Pretenders appeared on Austin City Limits.
+In May 2017, Ellis resumed touring with the Pretenders, who toured Australia and New Zealand with Nicks.
+In October 2017, the Pretenders appeared on Austin City Limits.

 2020s

 The band was originally scheduled to release their 11th studio album Hate for Sale on 1 May 2020, and lead single "The Buzz" was released on 17 March 2020.
-However, on March 24, the album release was delayed to July 17.
-On the same day (24 March), they released the second single, which is the title track, "Hate for Sale."
+However, on 24 March, the album release was delayed to 17 July.
+On the same day (24 March), they released the second single, which is the title track, "Hate for Sale".